-Students will play a matching game on teams to expose them to or reinforce their familiarity with many of the terms associated with philanthropy.
+Play matching games on teams to gain familiarity with terms associated with philanthropy.

 Author: Urban EdVenture Faculty

 Youth Activity: This interactive activity helps young people understand philanthropy and the language used when describing philanthropic actions.
-The facilitator sets the tone for a “fun” experience with words....
+The facilitator sets the tone for a “fun” experience with words.